freemint/teradesk/readme.txt

 Comments should be sent to: vdjole@EUnet.rs

 If  you  intend to use TeraDesk, it will be appreciated if you send an e-mail to the above address; I may at some time ask a question or two about TeraDesk's behaviour.

                                             Djordje Vukovic
-                                            Beograd; Augut 18th 2011
+                                            Beograd; December 7th 2013